 Firstly, you should focus on establishing a daily schedule.
 Make sure your baby or toddler eats, naps and has the same bedtime each night.
 Many sleep problems diminish once meals and sleep times are in sync with your baby’s body clock.

-After implementing this, if you’re still having multiple night wakings or short naps, check out my FREE Exhausted Mom’s Survival Kit.
+After implementing this, if you’re still having multiple night wakings or short naps, check out my Exhausted Mom’s Starter Kit.
 It’s my personal step-by-step guide on getting your baby to sleep well in a way that’s best suited for his temperament.

 How do you help your Highly Sensitive child?
 Let us know in the comments below.